 Nonetheless, he had to open the nail bar that morning and he would be there for an hour before the other technicians, Ernest and Cameron, arrived.
 Two customers were already booked in, a businessman and a corporate lawyer, each for a manicure and a pedicure.

-The interlude which followed was snapped up by Michael Worthington.
+The interlude that followed was snapped up by Michael Worthington.
 “I have to go to a pub quiz this evening,” Michael bellowed jovially, “and the nails aren’t looking their best.”

 Michael sat back and bathed his hands in John’s deft, spinning activity.
 All at once, John grew tense with the awareness that it might be possible to probe Michael for information about the lady in Lorrimer’s window.
 Michael maintained a Twitter account called “Edinburgh Explorer,” which promoted each day’s special offers and discounts to the city’s shoppers.
 After cutting the cuticles and applying the first layer of colour, John had reached that level of relaxed concentration in which he could talk freely.